Educators walk the picket line in 1946.

 Founded in 1918 as an affiliate of the American Federation of Teachers, the Saint Paul Federation of Teachers (SPFT) has a long history of advocating for policies that improve public education for our students and our members through collective action.
 SPFT believes teaching is an inherently political act.
 We encourage and support each of our students to reach their full potential.
 We do not turn anyone away.

 In 1946, SPFT members participated in the first organized teacher’s strike in the country.
-Educators braved a cold Minnesota winter to fight for equal pay for female teachers and for the schools to provided textbooks for students.
+Educators braved a cold Minnesota winter to fight for equal pay for women teachers and for the schools to provide textbooks for students.
 More recently, we have successfully advocated for smaller class sizes, necessary school staffing improvements, and the use of Restorative Practices in our district, in addition to wage increases.